danielfilipealmeida/dating/README.md

 Copyright 2024 Daniel Almeida
 danielf.almeida at gmail dot com

-A simple Dating App as an exercise and learning experience.
+A simple Dating Solution, implemented as an exercise and learning experience.
+Contains API, backend and client.

 ## API